white-devil42/Wurst-with-meteor-support/README.md

-# Wurst Client With Meteor Support
+# Wurst Client With Meteor Support 1.18.1 (not maintained)

 ## ⚠ Change key binds ⚠